Train Leaders for Ministry

 You may still be thinking about that one person who seems rather unfit for full-time service.
 He eagerly talks to you about his commitment.
 You feel awkward, yet he is excited.
 You want to hold him back while he wants to go forward.
 How do you handle such a person?

-There are two kinds of people we meet up who have a burden to serve God, those that seem capable and those that do not seem right for ministry.
-Fortunately, we use the same method to approach these individuals.
+There are two kinds of people we meet up with who have a burden to serve God, those that seem capable and those that do not seem right for ministry.
+Fortunately, we use the same approach with these individuals.

 If you do not sincerely believe that God is calling a person, the worst thing in the world would be to send such a person to seminary or the field.